michalcie/pyF1/index.md

 Something for F1 passionate.

 Checkout GitHub repository [ pyF1 repository](https://github.com/michalcie/pyF1)
-... or have a look at what it is used for <first post>
+... or have a look at what it is used for [Abu Dhabi 2021: To tow or not to tow](https://michalcie.github.io/pyF1/pyf1/2022-01-06-AbuDhabi-TowOrNotToTow.html)

 ## Intro